jewettaij/moltemplate/examples/coarse_grained/DNA_models/oxDNA2/oxDNA2_simple_duplex/README_visualize_OVITO.txt

 You can visualize the trajectory (dump file) with the program OVITO (www.ovito.org).
 You will have to define few parameters, though.
+UNFORTUNATELY, OVITO DOES A POOR JOB OF VISUALIZING OxDNA2 POLYMERS BY DEFAULT.
+(I haven't yet figured out any other way to visualize them.
+ Unfortunately the aspherical parameters that are used in the OxDNA2 force field do not work well for visualization.
+ Feel free to suggest better methods or scripts and I will post them.)

 Invoke ovito using:

 ovito traj.lammpstrj